Tax Guide for Film and Television

 Who is a qualified taxpayer for the purpose of this credit?

-You are a qualified taxpayer if you have been issued a certified Tax Credit Certificate by the CFC and have paid or incurred qualified expenditures.
+You are a qualified taxpayer if you have been issued a certified Tax Credit Certificate by the CFC and have paid or incurred qualified expenditures as defined by RTC section 23698.1 (b)(17).
 A qualified taxpayer may also assign tax credits to one or more affiliated corporations.

 What is an affiliated corporation?

-- A corporation that is wholly owned by a corporation or individual owning 100 percent of the voting common stock of the assignor; or
+- A corporation that is wholly owned by a corporation or individual owning 100 percent of the assignor's voting common stock, or

 How can a tax credit be used?

-- A qualified taxpayer may apply the tax credits against their California franchise tax or their California income tax, or make an election to apply the tax credits to their California sales and use tax (for periods beginning on or after January 1, 2020, and before January 1, 2023, credits applied to offset sales and use tax may not exceed $5,000,000 in a taxable year).
-An election to use all or a portion of the tax credits for sales and use taxes is irrevocable.
-Once this election is made, those credits are no longer available to apply against any California franchise tax or income tax liability.
+- A qualified taxpayer may apply the tax credits against its California franchise tax liability or California income tax liability or make an election to apply the tax credits to its California sales and use tax liability.
+An election to use all or part of the tax credits for sales and use taxes is irrevocable.
+Once this election is made, those credits may no longer be applied against any California franchise tax or income tax liability.
+For more information about the annual cap on the tax credit, see What is the annual cap on the tax Credit?

-- A qualified taxpayer may assign any portion of its unused credits to an affiliate, which may apply the tax credits against its franchise or income tax or make an irrevocable election to apply the tax credits to its sales and use tax.
-Credits must be assigned on the qualified taxpayer's California franchise tax or income tax return before the affiliate may elect to use the credits against a sales and use tax liability.
+- A qualified taxpayer may assign any portion of its unused credits to an affiliate.
+The affiliate may apply the tax credits against its franchise or income tax liability or may make an irrevocable election to apply the tax credits to its sales and use tax liability.
+Credits must be assigned on the qualified taxpayer's California franchise tax or income tax return before the affiliate may elect to use the credits against its sales and use tax liability.

-- An irrevocable election to apply tax credits against sales and use tax must be filed on or before the date on which the qualified taxpayer or affiliate would first be allowed to claim a credit on its California franchise tax or income tax return.
+- An irrevocable election to apply tax credits against a sales and use tax liability must be filed on or before the date that the qualified taxpayer or affiliate would first be allowed to claim a credit on its California franchise tax or income tax return.

-How can a tax credit be used to offset a sales and use tax liability?
+How can a tax credit offset a sales and use tax liability?

 - No interest will be paid on any amount refunded or credited.